CV Tips: How to get noticed by recruiters

 What is an action verb?

-If you aren’t quite sure how to use action verbs in your CV and interviews, check out Indeed’s Career Guide which includes over 150 examples!
+If you’re unsure about integrating action verbs into your CV and interviews, explore Indeed’s Career Guide featuring over 150 examples!

 5. Choose a professional CV format